janka76/SilentStepStick/docu/FAQ.md

 ## Why is the TMC2100 chip on the bottom PCB side?
-The TMC2100/TMC2130 chip has a thermal pad on the bottom which is soldered to the PCB.
+The TMC2100 or TMC2130 chip has a thermal pad on the bottom which is soldered to the PCB.
 So the thermal resistance via the chip bottom is better than via the top.
 That is why the chip is on the bottom PCB side.
 A heat sink can be placed directly on the PCB.